-- (1) receiving project applications, and making site-visits to candidates as appropriate; - (2) providing regular monitoring reports to the JSC - (3) providing advice to potential project partners - (4) carrying out day-to-day administrative tasks related to the programme, including organisation and support of JSC/JCC meetings and payment of associated subsistence costs.
+- (1) receiving project applications, - (2) providing regularly monitoring reports the JSC - (3) providing advice to potential project partners - (4) carrying out day-to-day administrative tasks related to the programme.

 The tasks of the JTS include only technical and administrative support and there will be no transfer of public authority tasks relating to the management of the funds.
-The JTS will consist of an Executive Secretary and four desk officers (2 Romanian and 2 Bulgarian).
+The JTS will consist of an Executive Secretary and four desk officers (2 Romanian (from the CBC Regional Office Calarasi) and 2 Bulgarian).
 The CBC Regional Office Calarasi will provide office facilities to the JTS.
 In case of RO, JTS running costs (with the exception of staff costs) will be financed from the programme's Technical Assistance budget.
 The JTS will be accountable to the IA/CA in RO and to the EC Delegations to RO for the management of the respective EU funds used for fulfilling its tasks.

 From past experience it is clear that project applicants need considerable assistance in the preparation of their applications.
-The JTS will be equipped to organise training and information workshops, which may take place throughout the region, as most appropriate and to assist in a transparent manner the potential beneficiaries to prepare good quality proposals, including project cost assessment.
+The JTS will be equipped to organise training and information workshops and to assist in a transparent manner the potential beneficiaries to prepare good quality proposals, including project cost assessment.